Merkel calls migrant push at EU's border 'unacceptable'

 Merkel spoke at a news conference with Polish President Mateusz Morawiecki in front of a palace in Warsaw's Royal Baths park.

 The two said they discussed the anniversary of the Sept.
-11, 2001, attacks as well as security issues in light of recent developments in Afghanistan, as new threats coming from cyber attacks.
+11, 2001, attacks, security issues in light of recent developments in Afghanistan, as well as new threats coming from cyber attacks.

 European issues also came up, including climate policy and an ongoing dispute between Warsaw and Brussels over changes to the judicial system in Poland which the EU considers to violate the rule of law.